new orleans’ premier

 Personal injury attorneys representing those who have been involved in car accidents want to preserve every detail of your accident, case, and injuries.
 Inquiring with an attorney about the kinds of pictures, evidence, witnesses, documents, and other information that will best assist your case will help you understand what you can present at court or in your claim against the responsible party.

 Every car accident is unique, and the amount of compensation owed varies dramatically from each case.
-While most vehicle accident cases seek damages such as medical bills, lost earnings, pain and suffering, and property damage, your lawyer should be able to specify exactly what damages you may be entitled to depending on the details of your accident and injuries.
+While most vehicle accident cases seek damages such as:

 However, you should be aware of the different categories of damages and when you can collect certain damages vs. other damages.
-The two main categories of damages in an auto accident case are economical and non-economical.

 In some situations, punitive damages may be awarded in addition to compensatory damages.
 Punitive damages are awarded by courts to punish the culpable party for deliberate and wanton, intentional, or fraudulent acts.